qzhan15/mydpdk/doc/guides/prog_guide/rte_flow.rst

 ------------------

 The rte_flow APIs can be regarded as the interface of an abstract device.
-The abstract device is discribed as a combination of different abstract components that provide the context of a flow rule.
+The abstract device can be discribed as a combination of different abstract components that provide the context of a flow rule.
 As an implementation of the abstract device, a real device is not necessary to adapt to all these abstract components, driver simply reject a flow rule if the backend device missing some components that required by the flow.